sushinyan/kawaii-bar/README.md

 **Bugs:**

-* Desktops status is not always updated.
+* Desktops status is not shown correctly if updated more than once per second.
+* Desktops status does not update automatically (without external event).